A Special Welcome From Our Administrator!

 It is my pleasure to welcome each of you into 2019!
-We had a very busy first half of this inaugural year with building our STEM programs with a rich academic foundation and engaging our apprentices in unique experiences that build on our mission: To create a learning environment that will develop and nurture creative thinkers, artistic talent, and innovative problem solvers that will change the global landscape for generations to come.
+We had a very busy first half of this inaugural year building our STEM programs with a rich academic foundation and engaging our apprentices in unique experiences that build on our vision: To create a learning environment that will develop and nurture creative thinkers, artistic talent, and innovative problem solvers that will change the global landscape for generations to come.
 We believe that an academically rigorous STEM education rooted in the humanities will propel our apprentices into a world they will see as full of opportunities.

 Already, we have seen high achievement and great academic growth from this first ninth grade class.
 From having the highest average Lexile reading level for 9th graders in the district to having the highest average PSAT scores, our apprentices are already getting city-wide recognition.
 But greater still, we are impressed by what’s happening in the classroom.

-Specifically, the 9th-grade engineering classes have been immersed in the Engineering Your World curriculum developed by professors at UT Austin.
+Specifically, the 9th-grade engineering classes have been immersed in the Engineering Your World curriculum developed by engineering professors at UT Austin.
 Our apprentices in these classes are currently taking a deep dive into designing buildings to withstand earthquakes using advanced mathematics and physics to guide the problem-finding and engineering design process.
 Our apprentices with high interest in computer science have been learning to use block-coding in the new Scratch application developed from MIT.
 If you haven’t seen them already, have them share with you their Julius Cesar inspired games.
 In robotics, apprentices are exploring in and learning to use SolidWorks and will soon begin to create their own parts for 3D printing as they build Vex robots.
 The physics classes have wrapped up a unit on the conservation of energy and will begin a unit on harmonic motion and waves next where students will see cross-over concepts with their Algebra II and Engineering courses.